XiaonuoGantan/HMNet-with-BERT/README.md

 # Overview

-Implements and experiments with HMNet from:
+Implements variants with HMNet as the base model.
+The original paper is

 ```
 @article{zhu2020end,